New Accounts Reveal Tension, Disputes Within Jury In Paul Manafort Trial

 The juror who blew the whistle is a woman who was described by the judge as a scientist.

 The judge said she raised concerns about another woman who allegedly said of the defense: "'They didn't — they couldn't have much to present.'
-And I reminded her that we have not heard from everyone in this case," Ellis said, according to the transcript.
+And I reminded her that we have not heard from everyone in this case," the juror said, according to the transcript.

-He continued, saying "that we need, of course, to keep an open mind.
+The juror continued, saying "that we need, of course, to keep an open mind.
 It is our responsibility as a jury to hear everything and then reach our own conclusion."

 The juror who made the complaint said other jurors were talking in the same way too, making "general remarks," according to the transcript.

 "'And yesterday we had — when we were in — and somebody brought up something political,'" that juror told the judge.
-"And I said, 'We're not doing this,'" the judge said.
+"And I said, 'We're not doing this,'" the juror said.
 "And they said, 'Well, this is not a political case.'
 I said, 'It doesn't matter.
 Just stop, because I said so.
 Because we're not doing this.
 It's not appropriate.'"

 The juror who was reported later told the judge she had not declared the defense was weak, and that she was able to keep an open mind and understood that Manafort enjoyed the presumption of innocence.